FindMySchool LogoFindMySchool

 The most recent Ofsted inspection took place on 9 and 10 July 2024 and confirmed the school remained Good overall; it also signalled that the next inspection will be graded and that performance may not yet match the school’s ambitions.

-Academically, the headline GCSE picture sits below England averages, with an Attainment 8 score of 39.1 and a Progress 8 score of -0.55.
-In FindMySchool’s GCSE ranking, the school is ranked 2910th in England and 4th in Oldbury.
+Academically, the headline GCSE picture sits below the national midpoint, with an Attainment 8 score of 43.8 and a Progress 8 score of -0.55.
+In FindMySchool's GCSE academic ranking, the school is ranked 3,293rd out of 3,895 schools in England, and it is 5th in Oldbury on the local secondary ranking.
 These figures matter because they point to a cohort that typically needs very consistent teaching and strong routines to translate potential into outcomes.

 The school’s public messaging is direct about expectations and support.
 The headteacher’s welcome frames Perryfields as a school that puts students at the centre of decisions, pairs ambition with pastoral support, and uses a trusted adult model so that students have a named advocate who can help them manage day to day pressures.
 That is a sensible structure for a large 11 to 16 setting, especially where consistency and relationships are central to improvement.